thaneshpatel10/Car-Price-Prediction/README.md

 Future Improvements:
-Hyperparameter tuning using GridSearchCV
+Hyperparameter tuning using GridSearchCV,
-Feature selection using SHAP values
+Feature selection using SHAP values,
-Experimenting with CatBoost and LightGBM
+Experimenting with CatBoost and LightGBM,
 Applying log transformation to the target variable

 Author